-You may have an idea that text mining can bring value to your organization, but do your senior leaders share your excitement?
+You may have an idea that data science can bring value to your organization, but do your senior leaders share your excitement?
 Possibly not.
 Well not yet anyway.
 The key is making a persuasive case that gets you the support and resources you need.
-But building support for a data science technique like text mining requires taking a different approach to the classic business case process many organisations use.
+But building support for a data science initiative requires taking a different approach to the classic business case process many organisations use.
 And that can make things tricky.

 Spoiler alert.
 All you writers, authors and creative writing types who may be worrying about AI, rest easy, you’re safe.
 For a while…